Clinical trials in human medicines

 - the description of any clinical trials in children with investigator sites in the EU and any trials that form part of a PIP including those where the investigator sites are outside the EU.

-The content and level of detail of these summary results is set out in a European Commission guideline and in its technical guidance.
+A European Commission guideline and in its technical guidance determine the content and level of detail of these summary results.
 A typical set of summary results provides information on the objectives of a given study, explains how it was designed and gives its main results and conclusions.
-As of 21 July 2014, it is mandatory for sponsors to post clinical trial results in the EudraCT database.

-As of October 2016, the Agency publishes clinical reports submitted by pharmaceutical companies to support their regulatory applications for human medicines under the centralised procedure.
-For more information, see clinical data publication.
+The Agency has a separate policy on the publication of clinical reports submitted by pharmaceutical companies to support their regulatory applications for human medicines.
+For more information, see Clinical data publication.